CarseusLai/carseuslai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ Biography  **<font color="red">[Keep on Increasing......]</font>**
-I am an engineer specializing in audio, algorithms, and firmware, with strong skills in system analysis and debugging.
+I am an engineer specializing in audio, algorithms, and firmware, with strong expertise in system analysis and debugging.
+I hold a Master's degree from the Graduate Institute of Automation Technology at National Taipei University of Technology.
+My thesis, titled "Simulation of Drain Pipe Noise Environment and Practical Noise Reduction with Adaptive Filter NLMS Algorithm," focused on simulating drain pipe noise environments and implementing practical noise reduction using the adaptive NLMS filtering algorithm.

 Personal Attributes: Reliable, detail-oriented, and analytical, with strong learning agility and excellent communication skills.